-- Why Is Principal And Income (1) Allocation Of Plan Benefit Receipts Necessary?
-In cases in which the participant has named a trust as his beneficiary and is deemed to have a designated beneficiary (because the trust regulatory requirements have all been met), payment of the required distribution amount to the trust after the participant's death satisfies the minimum distribution rules.
-Thus, the trust is not required to redistribute the payment it has received from the plan to the trust beneficiary merely to satisfy the minimum distribution rules.
-As noted above, however, distribution of trust accounting income to the spouse from a QTIP Trust is required for estate tax marital deduction qualification purposes. - (2) State And Uniform Principal And Income Allocation Rules Applicable To Retirement Plans.
+(1) Why Is Principal And Income Allocation Of Plan Benefit Receipts Necessary?

+In cases in which the participant has named a qualified see-through trust in accumulation form as his beneficiary and is deemed to have a designated beneficiary (because the trust regulatory requirements have all been met), payment of the required distribution amount to the trust after the participant's death satisfies the minimum distribution rules.
+Thus, the trust is not required to redistribute the payment it has received from the plan to the trust beneficiary merely to satisfy the minimum distribution rules (because it is not a conduit trust).
+As noted above, however, distribution of trust accounting income to the spouse from a QTIP Trust is required for estate tax marital deduction qualification purposes.

+(2) State And Uniform Principal And Income Allocation Rules Applicable To Retirement Plans.

 Following the allocation rules provided in some states' principal and income allocation statutes may or may not produce an acceptable result.
 Under some state statutes and under various uniform acts, only a small percentage (e.g., 5% or 10%) of the periodic distribution received by the trust from the retirement plan is treated as "income" for fiduciary accounting purposes.
-See Gerstner, You Have Named a Trust - Now What?, cited earlier at V.A.4.
-The new Texas Uniform Principal and Income Act (effective on and after January 1, 2004) basically "punts" on this issue.
-See Texas Trust Code § 116.172(h).
+The Texas Uniform Principal and Income Act (effective on and after January 1, 2004) basically "punts" on this issue.
+See Texas Trust Code §116.172(h).
 Therefore, specific drafting of principal and income allocation rules in the relevant instrument is recommended.
 A provision requiring that just that portion of the distribution equal to the income earned by the trust's interest in the plan for that year must be allocated to income has been deemed acceptable under the IRS rulings to date.
-This allocation would allow retention of the "principal" portion of the plan distribution in the QTIP Trust, if desired.
+This allocation would allow retention of the "principal" portion of the plan distribution in the OTIP Trust, if desired.
 It may not be desirable to do this, however, since the "principal" portion of the distribution is still taxable as ordinary income for income tax purposes.
 Thus, retention of such taxable amounts in the trust will cause income taxation at the high income tax rates applicable to trusts.
-Of course, this accumulation of the principal portion of the plan benefits distributed to the trust also causes problems under the multiple beneficiary rules, as previously discussed.
-Most OTIP Trusts allow distributions of principal to the spouse also, so that all of the distribution from the plan can be passed through the trust to the spouse (and taxable to her), if desired.
-Merely because the Trustee exercises his discretion to do so, however, does not make the QTIP Trust a conduit trust for purposes of the minimum distribution rules.
+Of course, another issue if the QTIP Trust is drafted this way (i.e., as an accumulation trust), is whether all "countable" beneficiaries qualify as designated beneficiaries and, if so, who the oldest "countable" beneficiary is.
+It may not be the spouse, depending on who the remainder beneficiaries of the QTIP Trust are.
+In fact, if the remainder beneficiary is a charity, a QTIP Trust in the form of an accumulation trust will not be a qualified see-through trust and, therefore, designated beneficiary treatment will not be allowed.
+Most QTIP Trusts allow distributions of principal to the spouse also, so that all of the distribution from the plan can be passed through the trust to the spouse (and taxable to her), if desired.
+Thus, a QTIP Trust in the form of a conduit trust would not be that unusual.
+Remember that, merely because the Trustee exercises his discretion to distribute both income and principal to the spouse in the form of the entire distribution from the plan/IRA, however, does not make the QTIP Trust a conduit trust for purposes of the minimum distribution rules.
+If a conduit QTIP Trust is desired, the trust should be specifically drafted that way.